Oda Nobunaga: In popular culture

 In recent years, Nobunaga appears frequently in fiction and continues to be portrayed in many different anime, manga, video games, and cinematic films, very often wearing a Western-style mustache and a red European cape allegedly gifted to him.
 However, it was after World War II that Oda Nobunaga became popular.

 Nobunaga had previously appeared as Toyotomi Hideyoshi's lord in various Taikōki in which Hideyoshi played a leading role, such as Ehon Taikōki published in the Edo period and Yoshikawa Eiji's historical novel Shinsho Taikōki, written during World War II, but in short he was a supporting character.

 Nobunaga was often portrayed as a tyrant in variations of the Taikōki, where his lack of virtue and narrow-mindedness were often emphasised, although his abilities were appreciated.
-An exception is Eiji Yoshikawa's Taikōki, in which he was a firm but benevolent lord.

 The post-War image of Nobunaga began with writer Sakaguchi Ango's Oda Nobunaga.
 He described Nobunaga as a rationalist to the bone.

 Nobunaga first gained popularity in Japan with the hit film Fū-unji: Oda Nobunaga (1959), an adaptation of the novel Oda Nobunaga (1955–60) by historical novelist Yamaoka Sōhachi.

 The popularity of Nobunaga was determined by the success of Shiba Ryōtarō's novel Kunitori Monogatari (1963–1966).
 Shiba positioned Nobunaga as a revolutionary with a clear will, a rarity in Japanese history, and established an image of Nobunaga in which light and shadow coexisted, not only evaluating his innovativeness but also criticising his brutality.

 However, he was not yet absolutely popular at the start of the serialisation and was a double starring with Akechi Mitsuhide.
 On the contrary, the original protagonist was his father-in-law, Saito Dōsan, and Nobunaga was not planned to appear.
 However, due to its popularity, Shiba was not allowed to finish the series and had no choice but to bring out Nobunaga and make it a two-part series.

 In 1973, a Taiga drama based on this story was made.
-After that, many Taiga dramas were made with him as the main character.